 Kat begins to scale the pillar to return to Hekseville, but when arrives there, finds out a year has passed since she was last there.
 In that span of time, D'nelica had become mayor and turned the city into a police-state, but mysteriously Raven and the Ark had never arrived.
 Finding herself exhausted from the recent events, Kat returns home to rest.
 During her rejuvenating slumber, Kat has a dream where Dusty splits into multiple cats and faces Alias again.
 She collects the split Dusty and Alias removes his mask to reveal himself to Kat, but not the player.

-The next day, the whole city is called downtown for the reveal of Angelica’s ultimate weapon against the Navi; Sea Anemone, a floating globe loaded with guns and missiles.
+The next day, the city's population is called downtown for the reveal of Angelica’s ultimate weapon against the Navi: Sea Anemone, a floating globe loaded with guns and missiles.
 Upon this proclamation, the city deems that shifters are no longer necessary and Kat is to be arrested.
-She is ultimately captured, but shortly after Sea Anemone turns on the city watch as it has a Navi core inside.
+She is captured, but shortly after the Sea Anemone turns against the city, who now sees that it has a Navi core inside.
 Cyanea shows up and frees Kat and Dusty allowing them to confront the monster before them.
 Kat is aided by the military agent who had just arrested her, but together they can't beat it.
 Appearing to aid them is Gade, who asks Kat to use her power on him.
 From within his coat suddenly emerges the missing Ark along with Raven.
 Together, Kat, Raven, and the military agent are able to beat the corrupted Sea Anemone.
 Though the game does not end with an explicit sequel hook, the credits do hint at a number of unanswered questions, such as Kat's origin.